Elvyria/Mixxc/README.md

 ```
 ### Manual Closing
 By default, when the mouse cursor leaves window boundaries, it automatically closes.
-This is a workaround for window managers that don't send `close` request to layer-shells under Wayland.
+This is a workaround for WM's that don't send `close` request to layer-shells under Wayland.
 If this behavior is not desirable, you can disable it:
 ```sh
 mixxc --keep
 ```
 ### Toggle Window
-If you want to toggle window with click of a button, Unix way is the way:
+If you want to toggle window with a click of a button, Unix way is the way:
 ```sh
 pkill mixxc | mixxc
 ```